rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 I will split stories into 'clips', 'sequences' and 'narratives'
 #### Clips

 A clips will show one significant thing in a short time slice.
-Often there will be some movement that is analogous to motion blur in an animation.
+Often there will be some movement or other change that is analogous to motion blur in an animation.
 The significant thing might be a object or a single event such as a collision or change.
 It could be a notable absence of any change.

 Each clip will have one or more emotional reactions assigned.

 > Everything within a clip exists within a three-dimensional space and a slice of time.
 Nothing can exist outside of this, though the space or time element can be trimmed down so that its presence is minimal.

 The most used clips, such as the way that objects fall under gravity, will generally be distilled down to an almost abstract seeming pattern that only contains the essential elements.
-This will also include common thought patterns ("Have I got my keys?")
+This will also include common thought patterns ("I should do this first")

 #### Sequences